New York City Estate Planning Attorney

 There are two types of trusts: revocable and irrevocable.
 Revocable trusts help bypass probate and irrevocable trusts assist in estate tax planning.
 If you have children that are minors, you should consider creating a will with a testamentary trust (a trust that does not come into existence unless you, or you and your spouse or partner, both die).

 While no one wants to think about dying, nobody wants their marriage to fail either.
-Marital agreements assist couples in dividing up of and distribution of the couple’s possessions should the marriage dissolve.
+Marital agreements assist couples in dividing up and distributing the couple’s possessions should the marriage dissolve.

 The following are the most recognized reasons why couples should consider drafting these agreements: